docs/open-reusables/README.md

 ## Overview

-This VS Code extension works with markdown files in the [`docs-internal`](https://github.com/github/docs-internal) repository.
+This Visual Studio Code extension works with markdown files in the [`docs-internal`](https://github.com/github/docs-internal) repository.
 While you are displaying a markdown file for a help article, you can click a variable or a reusable in the markdown and then run the extension to open the variable or reusable file in a new tab.

 You can also quickly copy a variable or a reusable.
 Handy for when you need to use the same variable more than once in a topic.